mestergruppen/job-application-2021/README.md

 by looking at the server log.
 All you have to do to enable this is to uncomment the `enabled`-config line in `application.yml` (expects the docker containers to be running).

 Just autowire in the Kafka producer to use it: `private val kafkaProducer: KafkaProducer<String, String>`.
+The producer can be configured as you want.
+Play around with it if you want increase performance.
+Take a look at the possible configurations here: [Kafka Producer Configs](https://kafka.apache.org/documentation/#producerconfigs)